 Project changes resulting from this delegation will not exceed the cap of two percent over the programmed cost or those changes will be taken back to the Commission.
-The Route I-435 South Corridor Project in Jackson County procurement process will begin May 2017.
-Funds for this project are included in the Statewide Transportation Improvement Program.
+The Route I-435 South are included in the Statewide Transportation Improvement Program.
 The project is estimated at \$68.69 million total for right of way, utility relocation, and the design-build contract.
 Via approval of the consent agenda, the Commission unanimously approved the delegation of authority as recommended and noted above.